AtMostafa/AtMostafa.github.io/cv.md

 intro_image_hide_on_mobile: false
 ---

-# What I like and (maybe) know to do
+# What I like and (maybe) know how to do

-Aliquam erat volutpat.
-Morbi nisl tortor, dignissim eget efficitur vel, auctor non felis.
-Fusce quis viverra mi.
-Aenean quis massa pretium, ullamcorper nisi eget, hendrerit odio.
+A list of my skills and the tools I use.